rtolsma/rtolsma.github.io/_posts/2020-11-23-physics-topology.markdown

 ## Mobius Resistors

-In an introductory E&M class, you learn that along a boundary of a surface with positive current flow, an induced magentic flux perpendicular to the loop will appear.
+In an introductory E&M class, you learn that along a boundary of a surface with positive current flow, an induced magnetic flux perpendicular to the loop will appear.
 This known as Faraday's Law, and within Maxwell's equations appears in the form of

 $$
 \begin{align*}